AgoraIO-Community/Collaborative-AR-RTM/Creating Collaborative AR Experiences with Agora.md

 ## Conclusion

-I hope you've enjoyed this post and the project that comes along with it
+I hope you've enjoyed this post and the project that comes along with it.
+The idea of this project is to showcase how Agora Real-time Messaging can be used to create interactive experiences with people around the world.